UNECE/ModernStats_R/_episodes/05-making_choices.md

 questions:
 - "How do I make choices using if and else statements?"
 - "How do I compare values?"
-- "How do I save my plots to a PDF file?"
+- "How should I document my code?"

 objectives:
 - "use conditional logic"
 - "compare values to make choices"
-- "save plots to PDF"
+- "document code"

 keypoints:
 - "we can compare stored values"